 l Lack of disease awareness

-Lack of awareness around disease is also a big challenge.
+Lack of awareness around the disease is also a big challenge.
 It is difficult for poor people in underdeveloped countries to receive proper education, which leads to a lack of awareness of health, hygiene, and medical care.
 These people often neglect personal health and miss the proper timing of receiving medical treatment due to poor concepts of hygiene, blind faith in traditional medical beliefs, and poor understanding of diseases, prevention, and treatment methods.

 l Facilities with poor hygiene conditions

 Unhygienic bathrooms are hotbeds for diseases.
 In underdeveloped countries, there are often insufficient sanitation facilities, and so it is common for people to defecate near open places by the river where food is being prepared or near where children are playing.
 These unsanitary practices encourage disease outbreaks.
 It is common to be infected with germs and parasites as well as diseases such as diarrhea, cholera, dysentery, and typhoid from using contaminated water.